Contact

 Solar module production sites

 The production location of the solar cells and modules also represents a significant factor for sustainability.
-“The standard modules that SENS uses for solar plants are largely produced in Asia, where both the individual silicon cells and the resulting solar modules are manufactured and transported to Germany by sea”, explains the PV expert at SENS, Sascha Link.
+“The standard modules that Iqony Sens uses for solar plants are largely produced in Asia, where both the individual silicon cells and the resulting solar modules are manufactured and transported to Germany by sea”, explains the PV expert at Iqony Sens, Sascha Link.
 “But the share of renewable energy in power generation is also growing steadily in countries like China – another reason why the production of solar modules is becoming more sustainable”, Sascha notes.
-SENS procures the majority of its finished solar modules from suppliers that are constantly optimising production through innovation.
+Iqony Sens procures the majority of its finished solar modules from suppliers that are constantly optimising production through innovation.

 Energy payback in approximately one year